 The best places to start whale watching are Mompiche, Salinas, Bahía de Caraquez and Puerto Lopez.

 Among all these cities Puerto Lopez is best known for this attraction.
 Not only can you go whale, watching but you can also visit the national park Machalilla with the famous beaches of “Los Frailes” and the “Isla de la Plata”.
-The island is also known as the poor man’s Galapagos since there are some species like the blue-footed booby that you can find as well on the Galapagos Islands and add to the excitement, in a lot of cases, snorkeling is included in the tours.
+The island is also known as the poor man’s Galapagos since there are some species like the blue-footed booby that you can find on the Galapagos Islands as well and add to the excitement, in a lot of cases, snorkeling is included in the tours.
 See our Galapagos cruises and find the perfect cruise for you!

 Written by: Anna Leicht